farrelleoin93/milestone-3-seed-shelf/README.md

 - The user should be presented with a visually appealing website.
 - The user should be able to clearly navigate through the website even on their first visit.
 - The user should be able to learn how to grow seeds.
-- The user should be search for a specific seed or filter the seeds by a category.
+- The user should be able search for a specific seed or filter the seeds by a category.
 - The user should be able to register for the website.
 - The user should be able to add, edit and delete their own seeds.
 - The user should be able to view any seeds that they have added on their own profile page.